Section 1: Introduction

 In this guide, we will go through the ways through which you can encourage healthy living in the workplace.

 So sit down, relax and scroll!

-With a tight budget and limited resources, a corporate wellness program might seem inconceivable at the moment for you.
+With a tight budget and limited resources, corporate wellness programs might seem inconceivable at the moment for you.

 But here’s the reality.
-Investing in a corporate wellness program may prove better for your company in the long run.
+Investing in corporate wellness programs may prove better for your company in the long run.

 Researchers from Harvard published an extensive summary from 22 different studies over a course of 3 years and here’s what they found.

 “For every $1 that was spent on a wellness program, the company saved $3.27 because of reduced healthcare costs.”

 It’s not surprising to see the value of building a culture around healthy living.